Tomislav Osmanli: Personal life

-Osmanli was married to Snežana Osmanli (nee Stanković), an original founder and a vice-president of the Skopje-based think-tank group Council on Foreign Relations, fellow academic, and most influential adviser to former Macedonian President Kiro Gligorov, witness and actor in the formative years and events of the contemporary Macedonian statehood.
-The couple had two children, a son Dimitar and a daughter Aleksandra.
-He was widowed following the death of his wife from cancer in 2013.
+Osmanli was married to Snežana Osmanli (née Stanković), director of the Macedonian Green Card Bureau, founder and first CEO of the prestigious insurance company Eurolink, a vice-president of the Skopje-based think-tank group Council on Foreign Relations and before these activities, being an adviser to former Macedonian President Kiro Gligorov.

+She and her husband have two children, a son, Dimitar, and a daughter, Aleksandra.

+Snežana Osmanli died of cancer in 2013.